 Some of England’s best off-the-beaten-path areas are on the southern coast.
 In the Sussex area there are beautiful historic properties such as Gravetye Manor and Amberley Castle, fascinating historic towns such as Arundel, fantastic gardens like Sissinghurst, historic homes like Chartwell (Churchill’s house) and castles like Hever (Anne Boleyn’s family).
 A bit further west you come to the New Forest and Dorset.
 Two of England’s best hotels are in the area: Chewton Glen and Lympstone Manor.
 A great day out is a visit to the Jurassic Coast.

 —Jonathan Epstein, one of Wendy’s Trusted Travel Experts for the UK and Ireland.
-Read more of Jonathan’s tips in his Insider’s Guides to Killarney and County Kerry, Scotland, and the Cotswolds, and use Wendy’s trip request form to be marked as a VIP and get the best possible trip.
+Read more of Jonathan’s tips in his Insider’s Guides to the Cotswolds, and use Wendy’s trip request form to be marked as a VIP and get the best possible trip.

 Be a smarter traveler: Read real travelers’ reviews of Wendy’s WOW List and use it to plan your next trip.
 You can also follow her on Facebook, Twitter @wendyperrin, and Instagram @wendyperrin, and sign up for her weekly newsletter to stay in the know.